SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 Before you can configure GitHub code scanning alerts for vulnerability issues, you must first import your GitHub repository to SonarQube as explained above.

-You might notice a button in the GitHub **Security** tab labeled **Add more scanning tools**.
-This is used to configure third-party plugins.
-To use code scanning alerts from SonarQube, however, you only configure permissions within GitHub and SonarQube.
-You do not need to add any third-party plugins.
+Once you've enabled this feature, you must run a SonarQube analysis to see your security vulnerabilities as GitHub code scanning alerts.

-### Enabling code scanning alerts in your GitHub App
+### Configuring GitHub

 1. Go to **Settings > Developer settings > GitHub Apps** and select your GitHub App.
 2. Go to the **General > Webhook** section and make sure the **active** checkbox is checked.
 3. Add the following Webhook URL: `https://yourinstance.sonarqube.com/api/alm_integrations/webhook_github`.
-Replace `yourinstance` with your SonarQube instance.
+Replace `yourinstance.sonarqube.com` with your SonarQube instance.
 4. Set a **Webhook secret** (see [GitHub's webhook security recommendations](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks)).
 5. Under **Permissions & events > Repository permissions > Code scanning alerts**, set the access level to **Read and write**.
 When you update this permission, GitHub sends an email to the GitHub organization's administrator, asking them to validate the changes on the installation of the GitHub App.
 6. Under **Permissions & events > Subscribe to events**, check the **Code scanning alert** checkbox.

+### Configuring SonarQube

+1. In your SonarQube project, go to **Administration > DevOps Platform Integrations > GitHub**
+2. Select your GitHub App and click **edit**
+3. Enter the webhook secret defined in your GitHub App.

 You can now analyze a project in SonarQube and check that the detected vulnerability issues are displayed on the GitHub interface, in your repository's **Security** tab **>** **Code scanning alerts**.